The Dispute Resolution Review: Switzerland

 iv Other forms of alternative dispute resolution

-Furthermore, within civil court proceedings the CCP permits the parties to agree on an expert report to determine certain disputed facts.
-In such a case the competent court is generally bound by the factual findings contained in the expert report, unless such findings prove to be incomplete, incomprehensible or incoherent.
+Furthermore, within civil court proceedings the CCP permits parties to agree on an expert report to determine certain disputed facts.
+In such a case, the competent court is generally bound by the factual findings contained in the expert report, unless such findings prove to be incomplete, incomprehensible or incoherent.

 Outlook and conclusions

-A partial revision of Chapter 12 of the PILA regulating international arbitration in Switzerland is in preparation.
+The final draft bill of proposed revisions to Chapter 12 of the PILA regulating international arbitration was approved on 19 June 2020 and is expected to enter into force in 2021.
 The partial revision is directed at: